cmaxwe/dl-nhltv/README.md

 ## On Linux
 On Linux this should be rather easy.
 Havent tried.
 Only painfull thing could be the python version.
 You need python 2.7 or higher.
 Might want to try 3 as some distries have 2.6 its apparently easier with python3

 ### Debian based

-#### Install aria2
+#### Install aria2c and ffmpeg
 ```
 sudo apt-get install aria2 ffmpeg
 ```